Section 223 Demonstration Program for Certified Community Behavioral Health Clinics

 CCBHCs and Cultural Competence

-CCBHCs must respond to the cultural, linguistic, and social needs of the people they serve.
+CCBHCs must respond to the cultural, linguistic, and social needs of the people they serve (Note: these resources are based on the 2015 criteria, not the updated 2023 criteria).
 Learn more about:

 - Cultural Competency Requirements

 - Limited English Proficiency (LEP) and Low-literacy Services